mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    The `cluster_name` and `domain` values come from the `cluster-config.yaml` file that you configured earlier.

-1. Log in with OIDC authentication.
+1. On the login page, select **Method: OIDC**, click **Sign in with OIDC Provider**, then choose your new user.

-1. Verify if secret paths are accessible.
+1. Verify if secret paths are accessible: under **Secret engines**, select **secret/**.
+You should see a list of secrets for various applications, such as GitLab, Grafana, Mimir, and so on.

 ##### Grafana: Review dashboards and set up alerts

 1. Go to: `https://grafana.int.<cluster-name>.<domain>` <!-- EDITOTIAL COMMENT: Connection times out. -->

    The `cluster_name` and `domain` values come from the `cluster-config.yaml` file that you configured earlier.

+1. On the login page, click the **Sign in with Zitadel** button.

 1. Review pre-configured dashboards.